-Smart, dynamic and just fun to be around, Dustin’s positive energy is contagious and a big reason why he’s helped his team be successful.
-So, when we had the chance to sit down with him at our Control user conference to discuss how things are moving along with CrunchTime in Burgerville — he jumped at the opportunity to share his experience.
+Smart, dynamic and just fun to be around, Dustin’s positive energy is contagious and is a big reason for his team’s success.
+When we asked him how things are moving along with CrunchTime in Burgerville — he jumped at the opportunity to share his experience.

 So, tell us what you do for Burgerville.

 Now that your CrunchTime BOH system is rolled-out, tell us how it’s working out for you.

 So, recipe consolidation has had an impact?